Despite evidence, Kachikwu claims he never said he graduated from UNN with First Class - Premium Times Nigeria

 At the time Mr. Kachikwu attended the Nigerian Law School, officials say the institution was yet to start classifying performance by students as first class, second class upper and so on, implying that his claim that he got a First Class from the law school is also false.

-Mr Kachikwu tried to downplay the video in the statement by the petroleum ministry.
+In its statement Thursday, Mr Kachikwu’s ministry tried to downplay the video showing the minister making the false claims.

 “On the presentation made at the Commonwealth of Zion Assembly (COZA) cited by Premium Times, the substance of his assertions was to the effect that he had a first class performance in school and was emphasizing on the need for hard work amongst youths to get them to the top of their game,” Idang Alibi, the director of press at the petroleum ministry said.